hosseinphy/hazizi.github.io/_posts/2021-11-19-image_classification.md

 Trainable params: 0
 Non-trainable params: 21,802,784
 ```

-4. Finally, we load features as an input to our model with a classification layer
+4. Finally, we load features as an input to our model with a classification layer to make predictions

 ```markdown
 Epoch 1/10